redbadger/website-honestly/README.md

 # - "Getting Blackbox"
 # - "Get access to existing blackbox secrets"

+# Make sure you have git-secrets installed by running
+brew install git-secrets

 # Set up git secrets to scan for secrets pre-commit.
 Follow the instructions of this command:
 make scanner